marginaltech/marginaltech.github.io/index.md

 Don't worry.
 It isn't.

-Which isn't to say that companies that can think like a technology company aren't an existential threat in your industry.
-Only that the path to competency is less bombastic than advertised.
+Which isn't to say that companies that can execute like a technology company aren't an existential threat in your industry.
+Only that the threat is less bombastic than advertised.

-1. *Systematically integrate software into bespoke business processes and compound modest, but substantive, benefits.*
+1. *Systematically integrating software into bespoke business processes compounds modest, but substantive, benefits.*
-2. *In time, step-changes in how to do business will become apparent and will be difficult for competitors' to reproduce.*
+2. *Over time, step-changes in how to do business become apparent and are difficult for competitors' to reproduce.*

 It's not easy to do well.
 But it is more achievable, and affordable, than what most of the technology industry will try and sell you.